Cooking in The Keys

 How To Use Coconut Aminos

 Coconut aminos can be used as a 1:1 substitute for soy sauce in most recipes.
-Use it in stir-fries, marinades, sauces, dressings, and soups to add depth of flavor
+Use it in stir-fries, marinades, sauces, dressings, and soups to add flavor in place of soy.

 I've even used it to deglaze a pan after cooking a steak.